Buffalo White Collar Crime Attorney

-White collar crimes in Buffalo and WNY are serious matters.
-In fact, if you're charged with a white collar crime, you could face a grand jury.
-While a grand jury doesn't have the power to determine your guilt, it has the power to determine if there is enough evidence against you to proceed to a traditional criminal trial.
+White collar crimes in Buffalo and Western New York are serious matters.
+In fact, if you’re charged with a white collar crime, you could face a grand jury.
+While a grand jury doesn’t have the power to determine your guilt, it has the power to determine if there is enough evidence against you to proceed to a traditional criminal trial.
 White collar crime allegations can be levied against individuals or entire corporations.
 If you or your business was accused of a white collar crime, it is important to contact an experienced Buffalo white collar crime attorney immediately.

 ALLEGATIONS THAT CAN RUIN YOUR CAREER

 There is more than one problem involved when you’re accused of a white collar crime.
 While you could face prison and fines if you’re found guilty, your employment could suffer even if you’re found innocent.
 An allegation of a white collar crime can ruin your career.
 Imagine if you were charged with insurance fraud or identity theft and found innocent.
 Even if you’re not going to lose a professional license and can remain in business, the news is out about the allegations.
 People will no longer trust you with their personal or business information.

 A white collar crime is a criminal occurrence with financial motivation.
 They are nonviolent offenses.
 White collar crimes can be charged against numerous professionals.
 Most commonly, lawyers, doctors, accountants, corporate directors, and business executives are the individuals who are often charged.
 However, any crime that would fall under New York’s definition of a white collar crime could be considered a federal offense if fraud against the federal government was involved in some way.